mmvpm/OffersService/README.md

 ### Moderation

-Moderation Worker requests all offers with the `OnModeration` status from the REST API (in batches, with some delay) and then updating offer statuses to Active or Banned if any violations are detected
+Moderation Worker requests all offers with the `OnModeration` status from the REST API (in batches, with some delay) and then updating offer statuses to Active or Banned if any violations are detected.
+It would be better to use some message queue here, but to simplify I decided to implement such a scheme

 <img src="docs/moderation-arch.png" width="450" alt="moderation-arch"/>